irkode/bulma4hugo/README.md

 - with 7.0 a minified CSS is provided `css/bulma.min.css`

-- later versiosn add special variants
+- later versions may add more stuff

-Consult the bulma release notes to get a list of files delivered.
+Since `Bulma 4 Hugo 0.7.6` we list the provided files in our release notes.
+For more details on a release consult the bulma release notes.

 > keep in mind that we mount _Bulma_ to `assets/bulma` folder, so you will have to add a leading `bulma`.
 See examples below.